|Conventional (equatorial) Mercator map arbitrarily clipped between parallels 85°N and 85°S|

 Unlike a standalone navigation GPS device, which stores maps internally, millions of simultaneous users of Google Maps and its peers receive them across the Internet.
 Therefore, given the raw cartographical assets — from satellite imagery to aerophotogrammetry data to geocoordinated information collected by official and private agencies — as much as possible of the mapmaking process, including perspective correction (pictures taken from air and space are essentially tilted perspective projections which must be reprojected to a common format) and cartographic projection, is carried offline and stored as tiles in huge computer servers.
 Later, users are served tiles, commonly overlaid with dynamic data which is optional (like markers and routes), localized (street and place names) or frequently updated (such as traffic conditions).

 Tiles are precalculated images which can be juxtaposed seamlessly, generated in multiple sets of scaling factors, commonly referred to as zoom levels.
 In a simple scheme, information in each tile of level n is also represented in four tiles of level n + 1; if all tiles have identical size, each level has twice the linear resolution of the previous one.
 More sophisticated schemes allow finer-grained scale changes.
 Stacked zoom levels comprise an inverted square-based pyramid, where one goes up only as necessary to get enough detail; it is essentially analogous to a quadtree, a classic data structure appropriate for two-dimensional information which may be sparse — for instance, low-priority, seldom visited or featureless areas like open ocean may be absent from higher levels but are still visible in lower resolution (missing pixels are eventually scaled up to match those of higher-level neighbor tiles).
+Thus it is important for all levels to share the same projection.

 Because each user should be sent only the minimum data to assemble his or her area of interest, equatorial cylindrical projections are almost ideally suited for tiling: as the user pans and zooms a view of the world, tiles slide across the screen (a very fast operation once downloaded) and replace one another smoothly; because tile edges are aligned with cardinal directions, crossing beyond the left and right borders of the map is trivial, and it's fairly simple both detecting which tile to load next once the view nears a tile's edge and determining which Earth feature corresponds to a pixel clicked by the user.
 Other classes of projections would impose either nonuniform tile shapes or irregular map boundaries, making navigation slower or awkward.